tdphatstudy/tdphatstudy/README.md

 - 🔭 I’m currently working with **Ruby on Rails**, **ReactJS**, **Python**.
 - 🌱 I’m exploring **Next.js**, **NestJS**, and performance optimization techniques
+- 💼 I have **2+ years of experience** in full-stack web development, building products from scratch to production
 - 🧠 Passionate about building developer-friendly systems with a strong focus on **architecture**, **clean code**, and **scalability**
 - 🚀 I enjoy turning complex problems into elegant solutions